 When Mark and I had children at home, we bought enough life insurance to cover our home mortgage and income for at least three years.
 This amount would cover Mark’s income and life insurance on me.
 Should I die first it would cover daycare for our daughters.
 It was cheap.
 Now universal life or whole life insurance is another story.
 They are like putting money into a savings account on a regular monthly basis.
 The premiums stay the same over time based on the amount of coverage you purchased initially.
 The good thing is you can build up what is known as “cash value” which can be borrowed against in case of emergency.
 The cost of this insurance is higher because of the cash value factor and because the risk of death goes up with age but the premiums don’t.

-I have a friend where her husband died unexpectedly and the wife had no idea where or how the bills were paid, where her mortgage was held, she didn’t even have a cell phone of her own.
+I have a friend where the husband died unexpectedly and the wife had no idea where or how the bills were paid, or where her mortgage was held, she didn’t even have a cell phone of her own.
 Her whole life was turned upside down in a matter of minutes after her husband was gone.
 She had four young children.
 Luckily, her husband had purchased life insurance.
 It’s been a blessing to her and the kids.